The Negley Land Grab of 1872

 These new five railroads were apparently proposed more to occupy the territory for political reasons, than for either actual potential railroad traffic, or the benefit of local Utah communities, as was the case for the so-called Mormon Roads organized by Brigham Young and his associates.

 Negley and his associates introduced legislation in December 1872 to allow a right-of-way and a land grant to the Little Cottonwood Railroad, one of the five railroads organized in September.
 Utah's non-voting Territorial delegate William H. Hooper was able to gain enough support in Congress to defeat the measure and kill the proposed law before it reached the House floor for consideration.
-The entire scheme came to light in February 1873 and the various pieces of legislation allowing each of the proposed railroads huge, unusual land grants were all defeated in congressional committee.
+The entire scheme came to light in February 1873 and the various pieces of legislation allowing each of the proposed railroads' huge land grants were all defeated in congressional committee.
 The potential fraud, encompassing five companies and over five hundred miles of railroad lines, all in Utah Territory, would have surely had the desired effect of non-Mormon control of the local economies.

 This was at a time when the Union Pacific from Wyoming west to Ogden, and the Central Pacific west from Ogden, along with Utah Central between Ogden and Salt Lake City, and the Utah Southern south from Salt Lake City were the only railroad companies in the territory.
 The Utah Southern had just been completed to Draper in August 1872, and would be completed to Lehi in late September 1872.